 The parsnip [ Pastinaca sativa ] is related to the carrot and was brought to Britain by the Romans.
 It is a very hardy root vegetable and is wonderful when roasted.
 It also makes a great addition to casserole, soups and stews and is a must for the Christmas dinner table.
 Parnips are quite easy to grow and require little maintenence.
 They can be left in the garden, even in the coldest weather.
 Parsnips are usually sown in early spring, and if successive sowings are made, parsnips can be harvested from autumn right through the winter.

 Dont add fresh manure to the area you are going to sow your parsnips as this can cause to growing roots to fork or split.
 Parsnips can grow quite long and large, so a good deep, stone free soil is best.
 Like carrots, they prefer a well drained moisture retentive soil.
 The addition of horticultural sand or garden compost will help to lighten a heavy soil.
 Work your soil to a fine tilth ready for sowing.

 Depending on the weather, the first sowings can be made in March.
 If the soil is cold or too wet then delay your sowing till April.
-Make a shallow drill in the soil and sow 3 seeds every 6 inches, 1/2 inch deep.
+Make a shallow drill outside in a well prepared bed, in the soil and sow 3 seeds every 6 inches, 1/2 inch deep.
 Cover with fine soil and firm lightly.
 If sowing more than one row, space additional rows 12 inches apart.
 Sowings can be made up to early May.